 User connect choice

 Android has a user connect choice algorithm that allows the selection process to prefer Wi-Fi networks that a user has explicitly connected to, for example, a home network.
-Users may prefer such networks over public networks even when the performance is lower than a public network because they provide additional services such as the ability to control home devices.
+Users might prefer such networks over public networks even when the performance is lower than a public network because they provide additional services such as the ability to control home devices.

 Frequently asked questions (FAQ)